Please confirm topic selection

 • seen in patients with unilateral dislocations

-• C5/6 unilateral dislocation
+• C5-6 unilateral dislocation

 • presents with a C6 radiculopathy

-• weakness to wrist extension
+• weakness of wrist extension

 • numbness and tingling in the thumb

-• C6/7 unilateral dislocation
+• C6-7 unilateral dislocation

 • presents with a C7 radiculopathy

-• weakness to triceps and wrist flexion
+• weakness of triceps and wrist flexion

-• numbness in index and middle finger
+• numbness in index and middle fingers

 • spinal cord injury symptoms